v8/v8.dev/src/blog/understanding-ecmascript-part-2.md

 y; // 5
 ```

-`o.foo` is a "degenerate" `AssignmentExpression` which doesn't assign anything.
+`o2.foo` is a "degenerate" `AssignmentExpression` which doesn't assign anything.
 This follows from the following grammar productions, each one taking the "simplest" or "most degenerate" case until the last one.

 (Let's ignore the subscripts of the grammar productions for now, we'll find out what they mean in a later episode.)